“The adoption system traditionally requires that children disavow reality.” BJ Lifton, adoptee, author (1994)

 By Trace L Hentz, Blog Editor

 Lying in bed last night I was writing this post "WHAT IF WE LOST ICWA?"
-(Most of it got wiped out by sleep.)
+(Most of my ideas got wiped out by sleep.)

 Here is some of what I remember: